Why Is It Important to Have an Incident Response Plan?

 Controlling communications is perhaps the most complex and essential to responding to an incident.
 A communications plan outlining roles and responsibilities and who handles any required communications will allow a controlled message that safeguards your company.

 Cyber incidents can be devastating both financially and in terms of your company’s reputation.
-According to Security Intelligence, in a 2021 study, the average total cost of a data breach increased by nearly 10 percent to $4.24 million — the highest ever recorded.
+According to Security Intelligence, in a 2021 study, the average total cost of a data breach increased by nearly 10 percent to $4.24 million—the highest ever recorded.
 This is even worse for our healthcare system.
-According to Becker Health IT, data breaches in healthcare were the most expensive by industry at $9.23 million on average; that cost increased by $2 million from last year.
+According to Becker Health IT, data breaches in healthcare were the most expensive industry-wide, at $9.23 million on average; that cost increased by $2 million from last year.

 Having an IR Plan is the first step to keeping your company, employees, and client information safe.
 You can be targeted no matter how small or large your business is.
 Despite every measure you put into place to avoid a data breach, if (or when) a data breach occurs, being prepared means being ready!